wynne-brittany/bwynne-profile/README.md

 - 👋 Hi, I’m @datacore-bwynne
 - 👀 I’m interested in ... lots of different things - yoga and table top games just to name a few
 - 🌱 I’m currently learning ... all about automation for QA purposes
 - 💞️ I’m looking to collaborate on ...
-Test Complete GUI testing
+Automated Deployment Tools - packer,terraform & ansible
 - 📫 How to reach me ... linkedin

 <!---